Case studies AI-powered patient matching

 Defining key design goals

-I was then able to established the following high-level goals:
+I was then able to establish the following high-level goals:

 • Simplify handling for documents containing multiple patients